Jinmeiyō kanji: June 11, 2004

 At this same council, the decision was made to call for suggestions on characters to be included or excluded via the Ministry of Justice website, until July 9, 2004.

 July 12, 2004

 3 kanji were added, for a total of 290 characters.

-毘　瀧　駕

 July 23, 2004

 No additions were made.
 After sharp protests, the council decided to withdraw nine characters from the 489 whose inclusion had been discussed.
 These nine characters were: